- 1. Definitions

 - 10.4 It is your responsibility to ensure the Cardholder signs their Card as soon as they receive it, and keeps it safe.

-- 10.5 You will be liable for all unauthorised transactions that arise from the use of a lost or stolen Card or Account security information or the misappropriation of the Card if you or any Cardholder fails to:
+- 10.5 You will be liable for all unauthorised transactions that arise from the use of a lost or stolen or otherwise accessed or misappropriated Card or Account security information or the device used to access the Account if you or any Cardholder fails to:

-- keep the Card and/or security features of the Card and Account safe, or
+- keep the Card and/or security features of the Card, Account, Account security information or device used to access the Account safe, or

-- notify us that the Card is lost or stolen, or that the image of a Virtual Card has been copied.
+- notify us that the Card is lost or stolen, or that the image of a Virtual Card has been copied, or that the Account security information or your device have been otherwise accessed or misappropriated.

 - 10.6 You must ensure the Cardholder and/or any representative of the Account Owner does not: